 Another good way of finding a counsellor is to ask for recommendations from friends or family members.

-- Carers Support Centre runs a variety of carer support groups, courses and workshops which are a way to meet other carers.
+- Carers Support Centre runs a variety of carer support groups and courses and workshops which are a good way to meet other carers.

 - you can find details of other groups on the Wellaware database.

 Caring can feel particularly difficult in the evenings when you are alone with your thoughts and feelings.
 Here are some useful contacts you may want to make a note of: